These are stressful times…

 If you are like many people, you may be dealing with job stress, entrepreneurial stress or facing an unexpected event.
-Or you may suffer from chronic stress on a daily basis for many reasons, such as financial struggles, unhealthy lifestyles, and relationships.
+Or you may suffer from chronic stress for many other reasons, such as financial struggles, unhealthy lifestyles and relationships.

 All the demands you must deal with can make you feel beaten, drained and worn out — losing connections with yourself and others is easy.

 Whether you are a parent, a student, an employee, employer or a healer, you can feel the pull of mindfulness training.
 You want to make your life better – to enhance your performance or mental clarity.